Skip to content

 To resize a shape object, hover over the key points and drag and drop them.

-To edit a shape right-click on it and select the line type, thickness, and color.
+To edit a shape, right-click it and select the line type, thickness and colour.
 Check the Fill shape box to make it filled and select the opacity level.

 Check the Apply as default box to apply the current settings as the default for all the future objects of this type.